Confusezius/ICCV2019_MIC/README.md

 ---

 ### Specifics
 The main script is `main.py`.
 Running it with default flags will provide a Metric Learning Run with Interclass Mining on CUB200-2011 using Resnet50, Marginloss and Distance-weighted Sampling.
 For all tweakable parameters and their purpose, please refer to the help-strings in the `main.py`-ArgumentParser.
 Most should be fairly self-explanatory.
+__NOTE:__
+ProxyNCA for __Online Products__, __PKU Vehicle ID__ and __In-Shop Clothes__: Due to the high number of classes, the number of proxies required is too high for useful training (>10000 proxies).

 ---